Gurubalan-GIT/netbook-social/README.md

 - To lint and test the codebase with linters : `yarn test-all`
 - To open cypress : `yarn cypress:open`
 - To perform e2e tests with cypress : `yarn e2e`
+- To perform unit / component tests with cypress: `yarn component`

 ## Technical choices